October is National Cybersecurity Awareness Month

 To receive safety communications on medical devices, including cybersecurity-related safety communications, subscribe to our Medical Devices Safety and Recalls emails.

-As a part of our surveillance of medical devices on the market, the FDA encourages reports of cybersecurity issues with devices.
+As a part of our surveillance of medical devices on the market, the FDA monitors reports of cybersecurity issues with devices.

 - Manufacturers, Importers, and Device User Facilities: See Medical Device Reporting (MDR) for details on mandatory reporting requirements.